 Rubber injection molding is used to develop both solid rubber parts and rubber-to-metal bonded products.
-Natural and synthetic rubber compounds can provide a wide variety of properties that solve problems from seals or gaskets, noise and vibration isolation, abrasion and impact resistance and chemical/corrosion resistance.
-Rubber injection molding is an ideally suited for mid-to-high-volume production and where tight tolerances, part consistency or over-molding are required.
+Natural and synthetic rubber compounds can provide a wide variety of properties that solve problems from seals or gaskets, noise and vibration isolation, abrasion and impact resistance, and chemical/corrosion resistance.
+Rubber injection molding is ideally suited for mid-to-high-volume production and where tight tolerances, part consistency, or over-molding are required.
 In addition, rubber injection molding works well with rubber compounds that have faster cure times.
 This is a process that can be fully automated.

 The Rubber Injection Molding Process

 Rubber injection molding was first used in the mid-1960s and was based on the plastic injection molding process.
-The key difference between plastic and rubber injection molding is that in rubber requires significantly higher pressure to cure the rubber thus leading to longer cure times.
+The key difference between plastic and rubber injection molding is that rubber requires significantly higher pressure to cure the rubber thus leading to longer cure times.

 The process starts with the tooling, a rubber injection mold typically with multiple cavities.
 The mold consists of a nozzle plate, runner plate, cavity plate, and a base plate with a post-molding ejector system.
 The rubber compounds and additives are mixed to create rubber stock.
 The stock is formed into continuous strips of uncured rubber stock approximately 1.25″ wide & .375″.

 The continuous strip is automatically fed from a hopper into the injection molding machine into a heated barrel, conveyance channel, which softens, plasticizes the rubber.
-The stock is then pushed by a large auger, screw-type plunger through the injection nozzle.
+The stock is then pushed by a large auger, a screw-type plunger, through the injection nozzle.
 After flowing into the nozzle plate, the rubber is routed through the runner plate, through the gates, and then into the mold cavities.

 When the cavities have been filled the heated mold is kept closed under pressure.
 The temperature and pressure activate the cure of the rubber compound, vulcanizing it.
 Once the rubber reaches and required level of cure, it is allowed to cool and reach a solid state within the mold.
 The molds open and parts are removed or ejected and ready for the next cycle.